raine/ramda-cli/README.md

 You can turn on the debug output with `-v, --verbose` flag.
 Use `-vv` for even more verbose output.

+Verbose output shows what entered LiveScript compiled to.

 To debug individual functions in the pipeline, you can use something like [`treis`][treis].